Home

 New methods to increase crop productivity are required to meet anticipated demands for food, feed, fiber, and fuel.
 Using modern sensors and data analysis techniques, it is now feasible to develop methods to predict plant growth and productivity based on information about their genome and environment.
 However, doing so requires expertise in plant sciences as well as computational sciences and engineering.

-Read more
+Read more about us

 Discovery of underlying principles of plants in order to improve crop production and sustainability.